 - How active and dynamic security controls can mitigate risk

 - Simple steps you can take to prevent a breach

 - Why your data is so valuable on the Dark Web (findings from Armor’s Black Market Report)

-A nationally recognized expert, Reid joined JLT in 2015 as Senior Vice President, Credit, Political, and Security Risks and JLT’s Cyber Practice after a 22-year career in the U.S. Army.
-Reid actively advises numerous senior government and industry leaders, with particular emphasis on terrorism, geopolitical, and cyber security risks.
+A nationally recognized expert, Reid joined JLT in 2015 as Senior Vice President.
+Leading the Emerging Risks Practice, after a 22-year career in the U.S. Army, Reid actively advises numerous senior government, industry leaders, and Boards with particular emphasis on cyber, geopolitical, and strategic risk advisory.

 The editor of two books on transnational threats and author of numerous articles, Reid was a professor at the United States Military Academy and an adjunct professor at Columbia University’s graduate School of International and Public Affairs for eight years.
 Lieutenant Colonel (Retired) Sawyer holds a Bachelor of Science degree from the United States Military Academy and a Master of Public Administration from Columbia University.